 A stiff brush scrubs away the burnt skin and hair.
 It's the only way to get it clean.

 This pig is 240 kilos (530 pounds) and it took five people to lift it onto the butchering table.

 They keep washing out its blood.

-First to come off are the legs, torn off sort of like pruning branches -- cut and peel.
+First to come off are the legs, peeled off sort of like pruning branches -- cut and peel.

-Their next priority is to get the head off because it requires the most boiling before making it into sausage.
+Their next priority is to get the head off.
+It requires the most boiling to be made into sausage.

 Marioara's mother died seven weeks ago, so in her forties, she's learning how to butcher a pig for the first time.
-Petru, her neighbor, is passing on his time honored wisdom.
+Petru, her neighbor, is passing on the time honored wisdom.

 They strain to crack open the skull.

 With the head gone, they move on to slitting the hide, ...

 Marioara carries off the fatback, which they call 'Slanina.'
 Once it's smoked, it forms a staple part of their year-round diet.